Maintaining a nice look yard can be rewarding. Having the right tools to do this effectively and safely is important for most homeowners.

 Gas powered engines cost more to buy and will be more expensive to fuel and maintain over time.
 Quality batteries will cost a homeowner more initially, as well as later if extras or replacements are required.

 As an alternative, we feature a manual pole saw in our review.
 Easy to use and no restriction in terms of extension cord length – pureness and simplicity certainly have their charm.

 Considerations When Buying an Electric Pole Saw

 The price of one of these products is comparable to many of the gardening and lawn tools a property owner needs.
 They are sold at a price point similar to that of weed whackers or similar products.

-As with any power tools, the price range can vary considerably, often based on the features the particular saw provides.
+As with any power tool, the price range can vary considerably, often based on the features the particular saw provides.
 We find that budget tools can found priced under one-hundred dollars, while top-end pole saws can cost over two-hundred bucks.

-One thing is sure, when it comes to price and power source, a corded electric pole saw is quite difficult to beat!
+One thing is sure when it comes to price and power source, a corded electric pole saw is quite difficult to beat!

 An electric pole saw uses a standard household outlet to draw power from.
 These units will require a standard extension cord to use.

 The power that one of these saws provides is based on the amperage it is rated at.
 This is a feature to look for when shopping for one of these products.
 The power that a pole saw generates helps to determine its cutting capacity.